lmc-eu/spirit-design-system/README.md

 other="{{'this' ~ 'works' ~ 'too'}}"
-anotherProp="or this still work" not-this="{{'this' ~ 'does'}}{{ 'not work' }}" // this returns syntax as plain text but prop with dash work isOpen  // if no value is defined, it is set to true
+anotherProp="or this still work" not-this="{{'this' ~ 'does'}}{{ 'not work' }}" // this returns syntax as plain text but prop with dash work ifCondition="{{ variable == 'success' ? 'true' : 'false' }}"  // condition can only be written via the ternary operator isOpen  // if no value is defined, it is set to true
 >
     Submit